Massive scalar field on (A)dS space from a massless conformal field in $\mathbb{R}^6$: Introduction

 \section{Introduction}

-The relation between SO$(2,4)$-invariant free fields in $\setR^6$ and fields in Minkowski space has long been known \cite{Dirac6cone}.
-Nowadays, the space $\setR^6$ together with the conformal symmetry, SO$(2,4)$-invariance and/or Weyl rescaling invariance, provides a tool in working properties of (conformal) fields in four dimensional spaces \cite{WeinbergPrd8286, pconf5}.
-Besides its usefulness, the existence of conformal symmetry as a (spontaneously broken) symmetry of Nature remains an open question (see for instance \cite{BarsSteinhartTurokPrd89} and references herein).
+The relation between SO$(2,4)$-invariant free fields in $\setR^6$ and fields in Minkowski space has long been known \cite{Dirac:1936fq}.
+Nowadays, the space $\setR^6$ together with the conformal symmetry, SO$(2,4)$-invariance and/or Weyl rescaling invariance, provides a tool in working properties of (conformal) fields in four dimensional spaces \cite{Weinberg:2010fx, Weinberg:2012mz}.
+Besides its usefulness, the existence of conformal symmetry as a (spontaneously broken) symmetry of Nature remains an open question (see for instance \cite{Faria:2019lja} and references herein).
 This point provides a strong motivation for investigations on conformal symmetry.

-In this paper, we are interested in the relation between the free (and interacting) scalar fields in $\setR^6$ and in four dimensional de~Sitter (dS) or Anti-de~Sitter (AdS) space.
-Indeed, in previous works \cite{pconf1, pconf2} we already considered the case of the conformal scalar.
-Other scalar fields, in particular the familiar massive scalar on de~Sitter space, were not considered.
-Here, a new result is obtained: we show that the equations for the free scalar field in dS or AdS space, including the massless conformally coupled and the massive scalars as special cases, follow from the equation $\square \phi = 0$ in $\setR^6$ supplemented by two constraints.
-Precisely, we realize the (A)dS space as the intersection between the null cone of $\setR^6$ and a hyperplane.
-These geometrical constraints naturally define operators which can be diagonalized simultaneously with the Laplace-Beltrami operator leading to the restriction of $\square \phi = 0$ to the (A)dS space, that is the scalar equation on that space.
-The solutions are shown to be homogeneous functions in $\setR^6$, whose degree of homogeneity can be freely set to obtain each scalar representation of the (A)dS group.
-A remarkable point is that the results come purely from the geometry: once the constraints defining the space (dS or AdS) as a sub-manifold in $\setR^6$ are given, the whole properties of the field, including its homogeneity, follow.
+In this paper, we show that scalar field equations on four dimensional de~Sitter (dS) and Anti-de~Sitter (AdS) spaces - whose solutions belongs to well known representations of the dS and AdS groups - can be obtained through a set of geometrical constraints acting on a massless SO$_0(2,4)$ scalar field in $\setR^6$.
+These constraints correspond to that used to restrict the phase space of a free particle of $\setR^6$ to the phase space of (A)dS.
+They are inherited from the two equations defining the (A)dS space as the intersection of the null-cone of $\setR^6$ and a hyperplane.
+For the free particle, these two equations supplement the hamiltonian constraint to reduce the phase space.
+For the \modiJu{classical} scalar field, they naturally define operators which can be diagonalized simultaneously with the Laplace-Beltrami operator leading to the restriction of $\square \phi = 0$ to the (A)dS space. \modiJu{To satisfy the constraints, the solutions of $\square \phi = 0$ have to be homogeneous functions in $\setR^6$ of some unspecified degree of homogeneity.
+The restricted scalar equation on A(dS) is found to explicitly depends on this degree of homogeneity.
+It can be freely set to recover the Klein Gordon equation on (A)dS whose coupling and mass parameters are known to label representations of the (A)dS group.} A remarkable point is that the results come purely from the geometry: once the constraints defining the space (dS or AdS) as a sub-manifold in $\setR^6$ are given, the whole properties of the field, including its homogeneity, follow.
+Besides, the restricted scalar equation on (A)dS can be compared to that appearing in \cite{Cardoso:2017qmj,Cardoso:2017egd}, allowing us to relate the operators introduced in that work to the degree of homogeneity of the field.